cnutt86/cnutt86.github.io/_posts/2025-09-09-lexical-frame-extraction.md

 fileOut4 = open(os.path.join(new_folder, newFile4),'w+')
 fileOut4.write("Frame,F1,F2,F3,F4,F5,F6,F7,F8,F9,F10,F11,F12,F13,F14,F15\n") #first row of csv is populated with frame and filler (F1,F2,etc.) column headers
 ```
-An absolute file path is initialized for reading in the corpus. glob.glob function with for loop used to go into file path and work with each file in the folder.
-The open function opens each file in the path, sets the coding scheme to utf 8, and ignores
+An absolute file path is initialized for reading in the corpus.
+The glob.glob function with a for loop goes into the file path and employs various regular expressions to modify the each text file in the folder.
+Some modifications are made to the file names.
+These modifications become more relevant later on in the script.
-#any characters that are not utf-8 to avoid syntax errors

 ```python
 path = r"/Users/christophernuttall/Dropbox/01 MacBook Pro Files/01 PhD ALT/01_Corpus Research/01_Copora/NSFAC_Untagged/*.txt"